nrwl/nx/docs/generated/packages/eslint-plugin/documents/dependency-checks.md

     "error",
     {
-      "buildTargets": ["build", "custom-build"], // add non standard build target names "ignoredDependencies": ["lodash"], // these libs will be ommited from checks "checkMissingDependencies": true, // toggle to disable
+      "buildTargets": ["build", "custom-build"], // add non standard build target names "ignoredDependencies": ["lodash"], // these libs will be omitted from checks "checkMissingDependencies": true, // toggle to disable
       "checkObsoleteDependencies": true, // toggle to disable
       "checkVersionMismatches": true // toggle to disable